My Somerset Starling Guide

 - Most days binoculars are not needed

-- A torch if you do not the dark
+- A torch if you do not like the dark

 Two Shows a Day